The airfield fire service at Duxford Airfield started from an idea, in one or two

 Almost straight away training commenced with the first volunteers, including Terry

-Betchley, who is now working full time in the Airfield Services Department, over
+Betchley, who is still working part time in the Airfield Services Department, over